espressomd/espresso/doc/sphinx/introduction.rst

 So far we just *added* particles and interactions, but did not propagate the system.
 This is done by the `integrator`.
-It uses by default the velocity verlet algorithm and is already created by the system class.
+It uses by default the velocity Verlet algorithm and is already created by the system class.
 To perform an integration step, just execute::

     system.integrator.run(1)